-Glaciers are awe-inspiring.
 Glaciers form over a long period, often centuries, and solely on land, unlike icebergs that float on the water.
-Icebergs and glaciers hold the majority of the world’s fresh water, but many are vanishing.
+Icebergs and glaciers hold most of the world’s freshwater, but many are vanishing.

 Glaciologists anticipate that some of the world’s glaciers will be gone entirely over the next two to three decades as the planet’s ice melts fast.

 It isn’t very comforting to realize how few of these incredible natural wonders have survived since they were first documented over a century ago.